hadley/adv-r/Functional-programming.md

 df$f <- fix_missing(df$e)
 ```

 This reduces the scope for errors, but we've still made one, because we've repeatedly applied our function to each column.
-A key idea of functional programming is __composition__: we want to combine our function for correcting missing values with a function that does something to each column in a data frame, like `lapply`.
+To prevent that error from occuring we need remove the copy-and-paste application of our function to each column.
+To do this, we need to combine, or __compose__, our function for correcting missing values with a function that does something to each column in a data frame, like `lapply()`.

-`lapply` takes two inputs: a list and a function (since data frames are also lists, `lapply` also works on data frames).
-It applies the function to each element of the list and returns the resulting list. `lapply(x, f, ...)` is basically equivalent to the following for loop:
+`lapply()` takes three inputs: a list, a function, and other arguments to pass to the function.
+It applies the function to each element of the list and returns the resulting list (since data frames are also lists, `lapply()` also works on data frames). `lapply(x, f, ...)` is equivalent to the following for loop:

 ```R
 out <- vector("list", length(x))